 - What did you learn during your trial?

 - You will use this new knowledge to adjust your aim before you try something else.
 The goal is to have quick feedback so you can re-aim at your target the next day.
-Remember the final step of the PDCA process: should you adopt your change as a standard part of the process?
-Should you adjust the action and measure results again?
+This final step of one iteration of the PDCA process calls you to ask: should you adopt your change as a standard part of the process?
+Or should you adjust the action and measure results again?

-- Have you met your goal?
+- Ask yourself – Have you met your goal?
 Have you identified other obstacles to achieving your goal?
+On to the next Iteration.
 Return to step 3 and repeat!

 Remember that we all have many arrows in our quiver; it is better to take action and learn from our trial rather than delay getting started.